-Film Comment (September/October 2006) Film Canon—Writer/Director Paul Schrader presented the 60 films in his highbrow leaning canon.
+Film Comment (September/October 2006) Film Canon—Writer/Director Paul Schrader presented the 60 films in his canon.

-Film Review (March 2005) 101 Definitive DVDs—The magazine presents what it considers the most important DVDs and DVD sets in a mainstream/popular list.
+Film Review (March 2005) 101 Definitive DVDs—The magazine presents what it considers the most important DVDs and DVD sets.

 50 Greatest Westerns: 100 Years of Cowboy Classics (Fall 2014)—A special issue listed top western films.